 For a reliability corrective action, the preferred option may result in a negative net economic benefit, as outlined in clause 5.17.1(b) of the NER.
 As explained in further detail in the next section, however, the Victorian Government's Regulatory Impact Statement included a detailed cost-benefit analysis which showed the bushfire risk reduction benefits of deploying REFCLs outweighed the expected costs.

-For the purpose of this DPAR, we have not quantified the fire reduction benefits underpinning the decision to implement the Regulations.
+As explained in our DPAR, we have not quantified the fire reduction benefits underpinning the decision to implement the Regulations.
 Instead, we have identified the lowest cost solution to achieve compliance at each zone substation.
 This approach ensures the net benefit from Tranche three REFCL implementation is maximised.

-Other performance requirements are also specified in the definition of 'required capacity' in the Electricity Safety (Bushfire Mitigation) Regulations 2013.
+&lt;sup>5 Other performance requirements are also specified in the definition of 'required capacity' in the Electricity Safety (Bushfire Mitigation) Regulations 2013.